Skip to content

 Should I file a hail claim or pay out of pocket in Loveland?

 Inspect first, decide second.
 Our storm damage assessor walks through the threshold question.
-If a free licensed-contractor inspection finds significant impact damage on multiple slopes, file.
+If a licensed contractor inspection finds significant impact damage on multiple slopes, file.
 If damage is cosmetic or limited to one slope, repair out of pocket and skip the CLUE-database hit.
 Colorado has a long history of hail-claim denial disputes, so having a Haag-certified inspection report on hand strengthens your position.

 How does Colorado SB 38 protect Loveland homeowners on storm-damage roofs?